criblio/appscope/website/src/pages/docs/config-file.md

   # options here are ignored.
   #
   # Warning: The `name` value is currently inserted into the JSON header for
-  # payloads sent to Cribl Stream so it cannot contain double quotes or
+  # payloads sent to Cribl Stream or Cribl Edge, so it cannot contain double
-  # backslashes without breaking the JSON.
-It needs to be kept fairly short
+  # quotes or backslashes without breaking the JSON.
+It needs to be kept fairly
-  # too so the header doesn't exceed the 1k limit.
-If this becomes a problem,
+  # short, too, so the header doesn't exceed the 1k limit.
+If this becomes a
-  # we'll consider adding logging and validation.
+  # problem, we'll consider adding logging and validation.
   #

   # Example for the plain-text Redis protocol using the default detect and